Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 Does ethnic rhinoplasty improve breathing?

 Yes, frequently.
-Many ethnic noses present functional problems such as septal deviation, nasal valve collapse, and turbinate hypertrophy.
+Many ethnic noses have functional issues such as septal deviation, nasal valve collapse, and turbinate hypertrophy.
 When present, these issues are treated during the same surgery, combining aesthetic and functional correction in a single procedure.

 What is the risk of keloids in darker skin?